AI Use Cases/Software

 What is the timeframe to deploy AI flight risk & retention scoring?

-Typical deployment takes 10-14 weeks from contract signature to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 cover API integration with your GitHub, Jira, PagerDuty, and HRIS systems; weeks 3-6 involve historical data ingestion and model training on 18+ months of departure cohorts; weeks 7-10 focus on validation, dashboard configuration, and HR team training; weeks 11-14 include soft launch, feedback iteration, and full production rollout.
-Most Software clients see measurable results - high-risk flagging accuracy and intervention impact - within 60 days of go-live, with full ROI visibility by month 6.
+A rollout like this is scoped to show measurable results - high-risk flagging accuracy and intervention impact - within 60 days of go-live, with the ROI case building as prevented departures accumulate.

 How does the AI flight risk & retention scoring system help HR and engineering leaders intervene proactively?